 Recommended Sodium Intake Guidelines

 The recommended amount of daily value for sodium is less than 2,300 mg per day.
 You can keep track of your sodium intake with calorie-counting apps such as the ones on this list, among others.

 According to FDA data, it is recommended to check the %DV to know if a product has a low, moderate, or high amount of sodium to be able to select food.
-The FDA’s specific guideline is that, if the Nutrition Facts label indicates 5% or less of the DV of sodium per serving, it is considered low; and 20% or more of the DV for sodium per serving is considered high.
+The FDA’s specific guideline is that, if the Nutrition Facts label indicates 5 percent or less of the DV of sodium per serving, it is considered low; and 20 percent or more of the DV for sodium per serving is considered high.